 By Yolanda Spivey

-Yolanda Spivey is the owner of Michael Whitney & Associates and writes on a variety of topics.
-Please visit her on the web at www.mwhitney.com and or email her at firstname.lastname@example.org.
+Yolanda Spivey is the owner of Michael Whitney & Associates, an insurance brokerage.
+She also writes on a variety of topics.
+She can be reached at email@example.com.
+Also, please visit her on the web at www.mwhitney.com.